beejjorgensen/bgc/src/bgc_part_0200.md

 other holds a floating point number (a real number, basically, if you have a math background).

-Uninitialized variables have [indeterminate value]^(Colloquially, we say they have "random" values, but they aren't truly---or even pseudo-truly---random numbers.).
-They have to be initalized or else you must assume they contain some nonsense number.
+Uninitialized variables have indeterminate value^[Colloquially, we say they have "random" values, but they aren't truly---or even pseudo-truly---random numbers.].
+They have to be initialized or else you must assume they contain some nonsense number.

 > This is one of the places C can "get you".
 Much of the time, in my